How to Apply for SSDI with Epilepsy: Application Tips

 How to Apply for SSDI with Epilepsy: Application Tips?

-What should I know about describing seizures on your application?
+What details should I provide about my seizures in my SSDI application?

 How ClaimPath Helps?